PIK-ICoNe/SyntheticPowerGrid_Paper_Companion/README.md

 # Synthetic Power Grid Paper Companion

-This repository contain all code to recover the results in the SyntheticPowerGrid Paper.
+This repository contains all source code to recover the results in the "A Framework for Synthetic Power System Dynamics" Paper.
 All relevant files can be found in the `scripts` folder.

 In order to run the scripts the following packages have to be added manually: